 (O you who believe, stand up for justice as witnesses for Allah, even against yourselves or parents and relatives.
 Whether one is rich or poor, Allah takes best care of both.
 So do not let your desires to cause you swerve from justice.
 If you distort your testimony or refuse to give it, then Allah is indeed All-Aware of what you do.).{4/135}

 - The prophet said "Indeed what destroyed the people before you was just that when a person of high rank among them committed a theft, they spared him; but if the same crime was done by a poor person they inflicted the prescribed punishment on him.
-I swear by Allah that if Fatimah daughter of Muhammad should steal, I would have her hand cut off."
+I swear by Allah that should Fatimah, daughter of Muhammad steal, I would have her hand cut off."

-He was just in so many different way: with the rules he imposed on Muslims, his just and tolerant attitude towards those of other religions, languages, races and tribes, and his way of not discriminating between rich and poor, but treating everybody equally.
+He was just in so many different ways: with the rules he imposed on Muslims, his just and tolerant attitude towards those of other religions, languages, races and tribes, and his way of not discriminating between rich and poor, but treating everybody equally.
 Allah's Messenger (peace be upon him) is without any doubt a great example to all of mankind.

 Allah says this to His Prophet (peace be upon him):